Textrux/website/docs/architecture.md

 - **Manual formatting gives way to automatic semantic discovery**
 - **Linear thinking expands into spatial understanding**

-By implementing all 10 layers of the SPASE framework, Textrux transforms any spatial data—from simple CSV files to complex schemas—into semantically rich, navigable, and automatically understood structures.
+By implementing all 10 layers of the Spase framework, Textrux transforms any spatial data—from simple CSV files to complex schemas—into semantically rich, navigable, and automatically understood structures.
 This opens entirely new possibilities for data representation, program design, system architecture, and human-computer interaction.

 The future of computing isn't just faster processors or bigger datasets—it's the recognition that **space itself can encode meaning**, and that by understanding spatial semantics, we can build systems that are more intuitive, more powerful, and more aligned with how humans naturally think about structure and relationships.